ulfschneider/compose-css/doc/doc.md

 ## Install

 Add the `compose-css` npm package to your node project.
-Install with
+Install with:

 ~~~shell
 npm i compose-css
 ~~~

-Ideally, you run at least a `postcss-import` to load `compose-css` into your project, followed by a `postcss-custom-properties` , a `postcss-purgecss` , and a `cssnano` build-pipeline in your project to reduce the size of the initial compose-css by removing styles you don´t use.
+Ideally, you run at least a `postcss-import` to load `compose-css` into your project, followed by a `postcss-custom-properties` , a `postcss-purgecss` , and a `cssnano` build-pipeline to reduce the size of the initial compose-css by removing styles you don´t use.
 As an example, your `postcss.config.js` file would look in some way like this:

 ~~~javascript
 module.exports = {